Diego Lugano: Fenerbahçe

 Lugano joined Fenerbahçe on 21 August 2006 for a reported transfer fee of €7.5 million, where he signed a 3 1/2-year contract with the Turkish club.
 He and Edu Dracena's powerful defensive abilities helped Fenerbahçe win the league during the club's 100th anniversary year.

 Lugano is notorious for his presence in attack, as was shown with his scored goals from headers from dead ball situations and support of the forward line.
 He became a fan favourite with his defensive tenacity and his spectacular play from free kick situations.
 Following a red card, he was suspended for five weeks after the derby match against Galatasaray during the 2008–09 season when he clashed with Emre Aşık on 12 April 2009 at Ali Sami Yen Stadium.
 Since then, he has a strong connection with supporters, especially with the Genç Fenerbahçeliler.
 He was one of the captains of the team.
 He signed a new four-year contract in 2009 with Fenerbahçe.

 Paris Saint-Germain

 On 27 August 2011, Fenerbahçe announced Lugano was leaving the club to join Paris Saint-Germain in the French Ligue 1 for a fee worth €3 million.
 His first season in France, however, ended poorly and Lugano made just 12 appearances, mostly being cut out of the side due to injury and poor form.

 Málaga

 On 21 January 2013, Lugano signed with Spanish side Málaga CF until 30 June on loan.
-As he was not in PSG manager Carlo Ancelotti's plans, Lugano was not inscribed in the Champions League for that season; this way, he was not cup tied for his new club and represented Málaga in their European ambitions.
+As he was not in PSG manager Carlo Ancelotti's plans, Lugano was not registered in the Champions League for that season; this way, he was not cup tied for his new club and represented Málaga in their European ambitions.
 He returned to PSG on 1 July 2013, with Málaga failing to make the loan move permanent.